 Tip: always refer to where relevant background information can be found.
 For example, studies, annual reports or company videos.

 3. The stakeholders, personas and the buying process

 You will provide an overview of the stakeholders within your target accounts.
 Who are the main decision-makers and influencers?
 And what does their buying process look like?
 Who do you already know?
 How is the relationship with them?
 Who do you want to get to know?
 In this step, you also share links to relevant background information, such as account plans, buyer persona profiles, etc.

 4. Campaign approach

 In a playbook, you will describe the way in which you will increase awareness and engagement within the selected segments or at the selected accounts.
 We all know that “buying” is not a linear process and that therefore the pre-planned contact moments may change during the rollout.
-A potential account may have personal and specific content preferences.
+Especially if a potential account may have personal and specific content preferences.
 Nevertheless, it is nice to have a blueprint in advance of which content and activities you have available per phase of the buyer journey.

 5. Division of roles: Who does what

 Describe the different roles and tasks of the people involved.
 Think of marketing and sales, but don’t forget about the role of Customer Service and Support.
 Who does what and when?
 And how do you ensure that you will safeguard and monitor these activities?
 Also, discuss how you work together; which meetings are there and how often do you have contact?
 Try to find fixed times when you share and discuss the status of your ABM programme with each other.